jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

     ((type *)(__mptr - OFFSETOF(type, member))); })
 ```

-Most useful lists will still have a _canonical head_, a `struct list` structure that is only used as the head of the list, rather than a list that has a containing object.
+Most useful lists will have a _canonical head_, a `struct list` structure that is only used as the head of the list with no containing object.

 ```C
 static inline int list_empty(struct list *list)